Error analysis for empirical risk minimization over clipped ReLU networks in solving linear Kolmogorov partial differential equations: Main Results

 and $\norm{\Sigma_{d,i}}=1$ for every $i\in \left\lbrace1,2,\dots,d \right\rbrace $.
 Hence the random variable is bounded and the upper bound is independent of $d$.
 Since $B_{T}\sim N(0,TI_{d})$, the random variable $\beta_{d,i}\left\langle \Sigma_{d,i},B_{T} \right\rangle$ is normally distributed with mean 0 and variance $T\beta_{d,i}^{2}$.
 In summary, the random variable $\log \abs{Y_{d,i}}$ is the sum of two independent sub-Gaussian random variables, hence there exists a parameter $K$ independent of $d$ such that

 It is obvious that the initial functions in Examples \ref{example:heatpoly}, \ref{example:basket}, \ref{example:callonmax} satisfy the polynomial growth condition, the proof is completed. \end{proof}

 Proposition \ref{prop:verify} actually indicates that the Assumption \ref{ass:basic} holds if the initial functions of the heat equation and the Black-Scholes PDE satisfy the polynomial growth condition, which may be obviously ture in most cases.
-Hence the generalization result in Theorem \ref{thm:geneerror} holds for most deep learning problems arising in solving heat equations and Black-Scholes PDEs.
+Hence the generalization result in Theorem \ref{thm:geneerror} holds for most deep learning problems arising in solving heat equations and Black-Scholes PDEs, especially Examples \ref{example:heatpoly}, \ref{example:basket}, \ref{example:callonmax}.
+Moreover, we can prove that the overall error also breaks the curse of dimensionality.